A training package is a set of nationally endorsed qualifications and standards.

 Training packages are developed to an agreed quality standard and are responsive to industries' existing and future skills needs.

 For more information about the standards, visit Standards for Training Packages 2012.

 Training product development for Australian industry

-Skills Service Organisations (SSOs) support Industry Reference Committees (IRCs) in their work to develop and review training packages.
-The IRCs are made up of people with experience, skills and knowledge of their particular industry sector to ensure that training packages meet the needs of employers.
+Skills Service Organisations (SSOs) support Industry Reference Committees (IRCs) to develop and review training packages.
+IRCs are made up of people with experience, skills and knowledge of their industry sector to ensure that training packages meet the needs of employers.

 View a list of SSOs and their respective IRCs and training packages at Skills Service Organisations.